Dan-Patterson/geonumeracy/README.md

   We will see how you mastered intersections as the first step to clipping and erasing and the like.

-[^1]: Crossroad Blues : Robert Johnson, Eric Clapton or Ry Cooder versions are all just fine as study music.
+<a id="1"> Crossroad Blues : Robert Johnson, Eric Clapton or Ry Cooder versions are all just fine as study music.</a>